 Psst!
 Need a memorable Valentine’s Day plan?
 Check out my suggestions for best Valentine’s date ideas for outdoorsy couples.

 Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no cost to you.
 Thanks for your support. -Taryn

 Hiking and Camping Inspired Valentine’s Day Cards

 Skip the generic cards at the drug store and get a Valentine’s Day card designed for hikers or campers.
-REI has some really cute greeting cards with puns about hiking boots and s’mores.
-This one is my fave.
+REI has some really cute greeting cards with puns about hiking boots.
+This cheeky trowel one is my fave.
 Etsy has dozens of really sweet handmade cards perfect for Valentine’s Day.
 I love the hand-drawn hiking art on this one.
 There are also some cute cards on Amazon, like this adorable s’mores one.